 Another indication of a failed flow inducer motor is when you turn on the heat and no hot air comes out!
 This may mean that your flow inducer has failed completely.

 For me, the problem was a motor that was in the process of failing.
-It is a bit hard to describe the sound that it was making, so here is a link to a video showing the sound of the motor failing, and here is a video showing the sound of the new motor assembly.
+It is a bit hard to describe the sound that it was making, so here is a link to a video showing the sound of the failing motor and the sound of the new motor.

 If you buy through links on this site, I may earn an affiliate commission – at no cost to you.

 Have you determined that your furnace blower motor is actually the culprit?
 Check out this post on replacing your furnace blower motor!

 Tools and Supplies Needed for this Repair